AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of transformer/LLMs.<br> <br>

-In recent times, I have been interested in LLM reasoning-based concepts via post-training, e.g., scaling test-time compute, preference-based optimization algorithms e.g. DPO/PPO/GRPO, knowledge distillation, the mixture of experts,  RAG, chain-of-thought, etc., and how we can improve them for different applications involving graph reasoning, information retrieval and knowledge editing.
+In recent times, I have been interested in LLM reasoning-based concepts via post-training, e.g., scaling test-time compute, policy optimization algorithms e.g. DPO/PPO/GRPO, knowledge distillation, the mixture of experts,  RAG, chain-of-thought, etc., and how we can improve them for different applications involving graph reasoning, information retrieval and knowledge editing.
 I am experienced in developing deep learning architectures for real-life applications involving LLMs and GNNs.
 I worked with  Prof. <a href="https://scholar.google.com/citations?user=IroP0EwAAAAJ"> Pan Li</a>  for a while on the Graph Anomaly Detection problem, funded by Sony, Belgium. <br><br>

 <strong> I am available for applied science research internships for Summer 2025 to work on LLM Reasoning (May 2025-August 2025). </strong>